Configure data retention thresholds in Aiven for ClickHouse®'s tiered storage

 How this helps

-- Prevents inefficient partial drops: Instead of repeatedly rewriting parts as individual rows expire, entire parts are dropped at once
+- Prevents inefficient partial drops: Instead of repeatedly rewriting parts as individual rows expire, ClickHouse drops entire parts at once.

 - Requires matching partition strategy: Use a